The eROSITA Final Equatorial-Depth Survey (eFEDS): X-ray stacking analysis of Subaru's optically selected clusters spanning low richness regime: Discussion

 The CAMIRA algorithm achieves over 95\% purity for clusters with $\hat{N}_{\mathrm{mem}} \geq 15$ and over 90\% completeness for massive clusters ($M_{200} \geq 10^{14}~M_\odot$), although completeness decreases for low-mass systems at higher redshifts \citep{2018PASJ...70S..20O}.
 Therefore, some contamination or incompleteness at high redshift cannot be ruled out and may partly explain the mismatch between optical and X-ray samples.
 Nonetheless, given CAMIRA’s high completeness at low redshift, selection effects alone are unlikely to fully explain the low X-ray detection rate.

 The observed differences in surface brightness structure are consistent with the modest ($\sim$2$\sigma$) difference in the $L-M$ slopes between detected and undetected clusters (Sect.~\ref{subsubsec:scaling_xray_detected}), whereas the $N-M$ slope remains consistent.
+We also verified that excluding low-redshift clusters ($z<0.27$) further reduces the difference between the two subsamples, indicating that the significance of this trend is limited.
 This implies that, although CAMIRA clusters share similar optical properties, their X-ray characteristics -- including luminosity, radial structure, and detectability -- span a broader range.
 Optical selection thus recovers a more complete cluster population, including X-ray faint or morphologically diffuse systems.

 Recent findings by \citet{2024A&A...686A.284A} also support this interpretation.
 They find that approximately one-quarter of clusters in a complete sample exhibit low X-ray surface brightness and are missed by both X-ray and SZ surveys (see also \citealp{Mitsuishi2018, Babazaki18, Ota13, Misato2022}).
 These systems, however, can be successfully identified in deep optical surveys like HSC.